raneem-yad/CO-nsious/README.md

  ## "Join the movement!
 Start Logging Your choices Today"
  (button feature) # "Let's Go!

+## Outline user stories:
 Shared user page for non-logged in users:
-    A link/button to a carbon-saving measure of the week.
-Blurb?
-    Advertises award/prize for quarter

-    User sees list of suggestions of carbon-saving measures, with a special one chosen to be accented for this week.
+- User sees list of suggestions of carbon-saving measures, with a special one chosen to be accented for this week.
+- Advertises award/prize for quarter

-    A login button.
+- A login button.

-    Two user stories from log in on:
+-- Two user stories from log in on:

-        Login for either:
+--- Login for either:
-        Employer (handles user registration, chooses measure of the week, can see ranking, allocates awards/prizes, advertises prize for quarter)
+---- Employer (handles user registration, chooses measure of the week, can see ranking, allocates awards/prizes, advertises prize for quarter)
-        Employee
+---- Employee (main user)

 Employee user story.

-        Employee sees a homepage on which she sees current state of play (measured by points accumulating quarterly) for Themselves personally
+- Employee sees a homepage on which she sees current state of play (measured by points accumulating quarterly) for:
+    - Themselves personally
-            Their team
+    - Their team
-            Their dept
+    - Their dept
-            Company-wide
+    - Company-wide

-            A link/button to record a carbon-saving measure taken.

-            Arrives at a page that offers a button to record carbon-saving measures taken (in transport) and gives another button to allow the user to record energy-saving suggestions (in the categories of Transport, Waste reduction and Energy saving)

-            The first button provides a list of transport-related carbon-saving measures.
+- A link/button to record a carbon-saving measure taken.
+This button takes the user to a a page that offers a button to record carbon-saving measures taken (in transport).
+It provides a list of transport-related carbon-saving measure(e.g.):
-                (e.g.):
-                Arrived by bike (gives me 20 points) Arrived by public transport (gives me 10 points) Arrived through car-sharing (gives me 5 points)
+    - Arrived by bike (gives me 20 points)
+    - Arrived by public transport (gives me 10 points)
+    - Arrived through car-sharing (gives me 5 points)

     Employee clicks on one of the options and is taken back to the logged-in homepage.

-            The second, suggestion, button, allows the user to describe their carbon-reduction measure via a name and text descriptions.
+- Another button to allow the user to record energy-saving suggestions (in the categories of Transport, Waste reduction and Energy saving).
+This second (suggestion) button, allows the user to describe their carbon-reduction measure via a name and text descriptions.